curran68/codemp4/README.md

 also some demanding issues which needed thought and processes to remedy problems along the way.

+Within the project i have created on AWS an S3 bucket with the relevant policies and features to handle static files.
+This took a great length of time to achieve this due to the newest methods and relevant code structure.

 The site is deployed to Heroku.

 Within the layout from the homepage, starting at the top is the